 “Girls aren’t generally encouraged to enter skilled trades.
 This program provides an opportunity to learn those skills in a fun and safe environment.” – Nadia Zanardi, Program Co-ordinator, Girls Can Too

 The Girls Can Too program provides young women with hands-on learning experiences in construction and ecology.
 The program is spearheaded and delivered by three female university students, and includes mentorship and training opportunities with females from a variety of professions.

 Upon completion of the program, participants receive a certificate verifying their hours of community service to the Bolton Camp, which can be used towards their high school diploma.

-We have an exciting program lined up for summer 2016.
-We will be working on several projects that will help contribute to the revitalization of Bolton Camp, including trail restoration, building a boardwalk, designing and constructing a fence, and building/planting garden boxes.
+We have an exciting program lined up for summer 2017.
+We will be working on several projects that will help contribute to the revitalization of Bolton Camp and improve the ecosystems that are vital to the health of the Great Lakes region, including: tree planting, trail restoration, building habitat structures, restoring a ravine, and building/planting pollinator gardens.

 All projects contain construction and ecology aspects that will enable participants to gain hands-on skills, learn about the natural environment and sustainability.
 Female mentors will provide practical instruction, positive leadership, host workshops and share first-hand experiences during Lunch N’ Learn sessions.

 2017 Program Sessions

 - Tuesday July 4 to Friday July 7, 2017 (Grade 7 and 8)